refinedev/refine/documentation/docs/guides-and-concepts/providers/auth-provider.md

 ## Catching Http Errors

-Each time `dataProvider` returns an error, `checkError` method of `authProvider` is called with error object.
+When `dataProvider` returns an error, `checkError` method of `authProvider` is called with error object.
 If `checkError` returns a rejected promise, `logout` method is called and users become unauthorized and get redirected to `/login` page by default.

 ```tsx